Structured Data for Rich Results

 Why do I need structured data?

-Your website makes sense to humans, but it probably doesn’t make sense to machines.
+Your website makes sense to humans, but it probably doesn’t necessarily make sense to machines.

 Structured Data applies Schema.org vocabulary in the form of code to your digital content.
-We add this code to your website to help machines and search engines understand its content.
+We add and customize this code on your website to help machines and search engines understand its content.
 Visitors do not see the code.

 Structured data helps to improve findability and visibility of websites.
 In turn, this leads to improved organic and voice search performance.